 Macquarie has been approved by APRA to apply the FIRB approach for credit risk capital calculation.
 This approach utilises the PD and internal rating assigned to the obligor.
 The exposure is weighted using this internal PD and a Loss Given Default (LGD) value set by APRA.
-Credit Conversion Factors are applied based on the nature of the exposure.
+Credit Conversion Factors are applied to off balance sheet exposures based on the nature of the exposure.